W1nU/react-native-token/readme.md

 const example = async () => {
     // Initialize Storage
     // Initialize function is not required.
-But you can use it for your own storage title. default is RNToken await RNToken.initialization("RNToken")
+    // You can use it for your own storage title. default is 'RNToken' await RNToken.initialization("RNToken")

     // create Topic